fbef0102/Game-Private_Plugin/l4d_player_tail/readme.txt

 // The default attached tail height l4d_player_tail_height "5.0"

-// How long the beam is shown
+// How long the beam is shown.
+(Tail could temporarily disappear if player stop moving) l4d_player_tail_lifetime "5.0"
-l4d_player_tail_lifetime "5.0"

 // The width of the beam to the beginning.